open-ribbon/open-ribbon/README.md

 1. Run `make clean extract all expected` at least once
 1. Look for a function which hasn't been successfully decompiled yet (eg. `INCLUDE_ASM("asm/game/nonmatchings/4D58", VideoSys__FlipBuffer);`)
-1. Run `FUNC=VideoSys__FlipBuffer make decompile` to dump the decompiled code on the console
+1. Run `FUNC=VideoSys__FlipBuffer FILE=VideoSys make decompile` to dump the decompiled code on the console
 1. Replace the `INCLUDE_ASM(...);` you targeted with the console output content
 1. and invoke `python3 ./tools/asm-differ/diff.py -mwo VideoSys__FlipBuffer`